-Note: Time-blocking is not the same as time-boxing; whereas both methods allocate time to tasks, blocking ensures sufficient time, while boxing limits time spent.
+What's the difference between time blocking and time boxing?
+Time-blocking is not the same as time-boxing; whereas both productivity systems allocate time to tasks, blocking ensures there is sufficient time, while boxing limits the time spent per task.

 The method was invented by a former Wall Street Journal columnist Laura Vanderkam in 168 Hours: You Have More Time Than You Think, cited by several major publications, including (fittingly) Time, as being one of the best productivity books available.
 Time-blocking a simple concept, based on four principles of time management:

 · Single-tasking: simply the act of applying undivided attention to a solitary focus, the keystone for time-blocking

 · Deep work: partly by virtue of single-tasking, you set yourself up for deep work, but true deep work demands no distractions and full task commitment--unlike shallow work, such as skimming, checking analytics, or responding to emails.